kortstie/aws_ansible/README.md

 ## Overview

-This project provides the steps needed to build a docker environment based on AWS EC2 RHEL7 instances.
+This project provides the steps needed to build a docker environment based on AWS EC2 RHEL7 or Amazon Linux 2 instances.
 The docker hosts are provisioned and managed by an Ansible host.

 ## Prepare the Ansible Host